awsdocs/aws-net-developer-guide/doc_source/net-dg-programming-techniques.rst

 This section provides general information about developing software with the |sdk-net|.

-For information about developing software with the |sdk-net| for specific AWS services, see :ref:`tutorials-examples`.
+For information about developing software for specific AWS services, see :ref:`tutorials-examples`.